The SIRIUS commandline tool can be called via the “binary/startscript” by simply running the command in your commandline:

 -

 STANDALONE: Tools that run Standalone and cannot be concatenated with other subtools.
-These are usually tools for configuration purposes.
+These are usually tools for configuration or data management purposes.
+E.g. modifying

 Each subtool can also be called with the --help